NVIDIA/cutlass/README.md

 # Compatibility

-CUTLASS performs best when compiled with the [CUDA 10.0 Toolkit](ttps://developer.nvidia.com/cuda-toolkit).
+CUTLASS performs best when compiled with the [CUDA 10.1 Toolkit](ttps://developer.nvidia.com/cuda-toolkit).
-It is compatible with CUDA 9.0, 9.1, and 9.2, but these versions of the CUDA Toolkit do not support new Turing WMMA features.
+It is also compatible with CUDA 9.0, 9.1, 9.2, and 10.0.

 We have tested the following environments.